Senior Director of Business, Strategy, and Operations

 What do you think is going to be particularly special about taking classes through the new Palmer College?

 … We’ve already commissioned and performed job market research specific to Virginia and identified some major opportunities.
-For instance: About 65 percent of children entering kindergarten today will likely wind up working in jobs that don’t currently exist.
+It’s helping us dig into current and ongoing trends — like the fact that about 65 percent of children entering kindergarten today will likely wind up working in jobs that don’t currently exist.
 That’s a staggering statistic!
 It means employers are already becoming desperate to find talent with relevant skills and experience, and the problem is projected to get worse as time goes on.

 That’s where we come in.
 Right now, we’re simultaneously reimagining our portfolio of degrees and certificates, and changing the way we connect with students to support their academic success and professional development goals.
 We’re also starting to engage with employers in Virginia and surrounding regions to create opportunities to connect employers and students, and pivot toward the future of work.